 Future

-This article will be updated to include new guides as they are requested and links to other high-quality external resources.
+This article will be updated to include new guides as they are requested, and links to other high-quality external resources.
 If you have a request for something you'd like me to write about or have a link to a high-quality resource you feel should be included, let me know.

 Curious about the Minecraft server community's history and how it became what it is today?
 Check out this community project that covers the entire first decade of the Minecraft multiplayer community.

-Hi, I'm Maddy Miller, a Senior Software Engineer at Clipchamp at Microsoft.
+How to actually run a Minecraft Server: The Ultimate GuideHi, I'm Maddy Miller, a Senior Software Engineer at Clipchamp at Microsoft.
 In my spare time I love writing articles, and I also develop the Minecraft mods WorldEdit, WorldGuard, and CraftBook.
 My opinions are my own and do not represent those of my employer in any capacity.
 Find out more.